koolskateguy89/21coa122cw/README.md

 ## Notes

-Need tests at the end of each module
+Need tests at the end of each module (done except menu & bookrecommend)

-## Extra features

-- booksearch.py
-  - [x] ignore case
-  - [x] contains
-- bookcheckout.py
-- bookreturn.py
-- bookrecommend.py

 ## database
 10 genres, 3 books each, 3 copies each = 90 entries